-It has been our experience as a Commission that the judges of the State of Kansas seek to comply with the Code and are cooperative when called upon by the Commission to respond to a complaint.
+It continues to be our experience as a Commission that the judges of the State of Kansas seek to comply with the Code and are cooperative when called upon by the Commission to respond to a complaint.
 We can all take pride in our judicial system and the high ethical standards which have become its tradition.

+Mikel L. Stout, Chair

-J. Patrick Brazil, Chair Kansas Commission on
+Kansas Commission on